What is Systematic Risk?

 #2 – Difficult to Study Sector-Specific Risk

-It considers the whole of the economy it would be really difficult to consider the impact of the same on various sectors, stocks, and business in an isolated manner.
-There may be sector-specific risks and factors that go on to impact these businesses and to have a greater understanding of the same it becomes important to study them in isolation than considering the holistic view
+It considers the whole of the economy; it would be really difficult to consider the impact of the same on various sectors, stocks, and business in an isolated manner.
+There may be sector-specific risks and factors that go on to impact these businesses, and to have a greater understanding of the same; it becomes essential to study them in isolation than considering the holistic view

 #3 – Scale of impact may be Different

-- Although systematic risk impacts the entire economy, the scale and magnitude of the same may differ across sectors and thus it becomes important to study them in isolation.
+- Although systematic risk impacts the entire economy, the scale and magnitude of the same may differ across sectors, and thus it becomes crucial to study them in isolation.
 Systematic risk itself may not give a complete picture to the analyst in such a scenario.
 He/she may need to analyze sector-specific behavior and factors that affect the same.

 - Systematic risk being non-diversifiable, impacts all sectors, stocks, business, etc. and, in essence, the entire economy.
 It helps one to gauge the exposure by considering a holistic view of the risks inherent in the economy.